Project Pluto: Tory II-A

-With repairs completed, the Tory II-A was returned to the test pad on for another series of tests.
+With repairs completed, the Tory II-A was returned to the test pad for another series of tests.
 It was found that without cooling water, the reactor reached criticality with the control vanes at 75°; with heavy water for coolant it was reached with them at 67°.
-With hot air flowing through the reactor, the core temperature was raised to 220 F, then to 440 F, and finally to 635 F. It was then operated at 10 KW for 60 seconds at 643 F. A final test was conducted on 3 May 1961, with an air flow rate of 120 lb/s, a core temperature of 400 F and no incidents.
+With hot air flowing through the reactor, the core temperature was raised to 220 F, then to 440 F, and finally to 635 F. It was then operated at 10 KW for 60 seconds at 643 F. A final test was conducted on 3 May, with an air flow rate of 120 lb/s, a core temperature of 400 F and no incidents.

-Tory II-A was operated at its designed value on 14 May 1961, when it reached a power output of 46 MW with a core temperature of 2580 F. Three high power test runs were conducted on 28 September, 5 October and 6 October.
+Tory II-A was operated at its designed value on 14 May, when it reached a power output of 46 MW with a core temperature of 2580 F. Three high power test runs were conducted on 28 September, 5 October and 6 October.
 These reached power levels of 144, 166 and 162 MW with core temperatures of 2330, 2300 and 2640 F respectively.
-With the tests conducted successfully, the reactor was dissembled between December 1961 and September 1962.
+With the tests conducted successfully, the reactor was disassembled between December 1961 and September 1962.

 Tory II-C

 Tory II-A tested the reactor design and the integrity of the fuel elements under a simulation of operational conditions.
 Livermore now produced a second reactor, Tory II-C, which would be a fully functional engine for a ramjet missile.
-Issues that had been ignored in Tory II-A had to be resolved out in that of Tory II-C. The design was complete by August 1962.
+Issues that had been ignored in the design of Tory II-A had to be resolved in that of Tory II-C. The new design was complete by August 1962.
 The Tory II-C reactor was cylindrical in shape, 8.5 ft long and 4.75 ft in diameter.
 It contained about 293,000 fueled and 16,000 unfueled beryllium oxide tubes, which occupied 55 percent of its volume.
 The fuel loading varied through the reactor to achieve the right power profile.
 In operation, the core generated 10 MW/ft3.